-This iteration of DIRTdoors was installed in New Paltz, NY, around an area of forest flood plain that connects the biodiverse Nyquist-Harcourt Wildlife Sanctuary with the Gardens for Nutrition: affordable, organic community gardens where tools, compost and knowledge are shared.
-Several more doors were spread out along the sanctuary paths.
-Several DIRT Dialogues took place during the installation period - spaces for tea and public conversation about contemporary food and land practices.
+This iteration of DIRTdoors was installed in New Paltz, NY, spread around an area of forest flood plain that connects the biodiverse Nyquist-Harcourt Wildlife Sanctuary with the Gardens for Nutrition: affordable, organic community gardens where tools, compost and knowledge are shared.
+Several more doors could be discovered along the sanctuary paths.
+At a small garden table, DIRT Dialogues took place during open hours - spaces for tea and public conversation about contemporary food and land practices.

-This installation was made with the Dorsky Museum for Rooted: Art + Land, a collaboration between the Dorsky Museum, Walkill Valley Land Trust, Women's Studio Workshop and Cronin Gallery for Upstate Art Weekend 2021, and was made possible with a grant from Women's Studio Workshop.
+This installation was made with the Dorsky Museum for Rooted: Art + Land, a collaboration between the Dorsky Museum, Walkill Valley Land Trust, Women's Studio Workshop and Cronin Gallery for Upstate Art Weekend 2021.
+Support was provided by a grant from Women's Studio Workshop.

 Site flooding after Hurricane Ida.
 Nutrients from the river fertilized the land; community gardens were temporarily disrupted, with extensive crop losses.